gingerbreadboy/web-dev-guidelines/README.md

 ### Avoid an excessive DOM size
-_excessive DOM size means that too many nodes and elements exist in your site, mostly caused by poor coding and deeply nested elements._ this can result to slower page load times and leading to low page speed scores.
-You can prevent this problem by lessening the elements you use on initial coding and avoiding deeply nested elements causing bloated HTML.
+_excessive DOM size means that too many nodes and elements exist in your site, mostly caused by poor coding and deeply nested elements._
+__this can result to slower page load times and leading to low page speed scores.
+You can prevent this problem by lessening the elements you use on initial coding and avoiding deeply nested elements causing bloated HTML.__

+### Defer offscreen images
+_Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive._
+__use loading="lazy" on image elements to load images to delay initialization of resources.__